 Respondent shall take and successfully complete not less than hours each year of probation in the following area(s) .
 Coursework must be preapproved by the Board or its designee.
-All coursework shall be taken at the graduate level at an accredited educational institution or by an approved continuing education provider.
+All coursework shall be taken at the graduate level at an accredited educational institution or by from an approved continuing education provider.
 Classroom attendance is specifically required; correspondence or home study coursework shall not count toward meeting this requirement.
 The coursework must be in addition to any continuing education courses that may be required for license renewal.

-Within ninety (90) days of the effective date of this Decision, respondent shall submit to the Board or its designee for its prior approval a plan for meeting the educational requirements.
+Within ninety (90) thirty (30) days of the effective date of this Decision, respondent shall submit to the Board or its designee for its prior approval a plan for meeting the educational requirements.
 All costs of the coursework shall be paid by the respondent.

-16. Ethics Course
+1618.
+Ethics Course

-Within ninety (90) days of the effective date of this Decision, respondent shall submit to the Board or its designee for prior approval a course in laws and ethics as they relate to the practice of psychology.
-Said course must be successfully completed at an accredited educational institution or through a provider approved by the Board's accreditation agency for continuing education credit.
+Within ninety (90) thirty (30) days of the effective date of this Decision, Respondent shall submit to the Board or its designee for prior approval attend an in-person course in laws and ethics as they relate to the practice of psychology.
+Said course must be successfully completed at an accredited educational institution or through a provider approved by the Board's accreditation agency for continuing education ereditfrom a Board approved continuing education provider.
 Said course must be taken and completed within one year from the effective date of this Decision.
 This course must be in addition to any continuing education courses that may be required for license renewal.
 The cost associated with the law and ethics course shall be paid by the respondent.